Lemon Olive Oil Cake Recipe with Mascarpone Glaze

 • Eggs provide structure and richness to the cake.

-• Cream fraîche, Greek yogurt, or sour cream (if unavailable) bring a creamy and slightly tangy element to the batter.
+• crème fraîche.
+Greek yogurt or sour cream (if unavailable) brings a creamy and slightly tangy element to the batter.

 • Zest of 2 lemons infuses the cake with fragrant citrus notes.